-To address the growing problem of information overload within the modern workplace, harmon.ie has formed an independent consortium of multidisciplinary experts to help reduce its adverse impact on worker productivity and morale.
+To address the growing problem of information overload within the modern workplace, an independent consortium of multidisciplinary experts has been formed to help reduce its adverse impact on worker productivity and morale.
 Called the “Humanizing the Digital Workplace Consortium,” the team will examine why companies make the mistake of forcing employees into tech-driven workflows that don’t match humans’ natural way of thinking and working.
 The consortium will identify solutions and offer guidance to companies about creating people-centric approaches that improve worker productivity, creativity and wellbeing.

 Organizations continue to spend millions of dollars on productivity solutions and enterprise apps to support their workers, but ironically, those very solutions are contributing to the information and app overload problem hurting productivity, according to consortium member David Lavenda, who is also a co-founder of harmon.ie.